theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.21
+- Added new Page Templates - You can access them from the `Page Template` button in the edit journal page header buttons!

 ## Version 0.9.20
 - Journal pages linked to Map Markers will be opened as modals within the map (you can disable this in the settings)